zachhalle/SublimeFormatter/README.md

 # Usage

-SublimeFormatter can be run from the command palette.
+Since this plugin runs scripts on your file from the command line, you must first save any changes you have made.
+Then, SublimeFormatter can be run from the command palette.
 You can also create key-bindings to the command `formatter`.

 ![Formatter usage](http://i.imgur.com/9p3YXVc.png)